tokenpay/tokenpay/README.md

 ### Code issues

-We would strongly prefer if you create a pull-request on Github in the proper repository with the necessary fix (along with your TPAY address to claim the bounty).
-For more information, see this link.
+We would strongly prefer if you create a pull-request on Github in the proper repository with the necessary fix.